wambroziak/AP-waveform-analysis/README.md

 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

-Mildred A. Herrera, Wojciech Ambroziak
+Mildred A. Herrera, Wojciech Ambroziak,
-Jan Siemens lab
+Jan Siemens lab,
 University of Heidelberg